Kahvi-0/CTF-Notes/Web.md

-**NOTE** Using a proxy can give good insite on the queries being done and responses.
+Using an interception proxy such as zap or burp can give good insite on the queries being done and responses.

 Viewing page source/ Inspecting element